 PHILLIP KLOECKNER'S musical soul has found deep resonance in a wide variety of contexts in many places around the globe.
 His mission is to bring positive, transformative, and inspiring energy to his audiences through the beauty and thoughtfulness of his interpretations of both standard and less-recognized literature, and through instinctive and intuitive improvisations.
 His most gratifying musical experiences continue to result from being part of uniting people through experiencing and sharing music.
 "Each time I perform, it is always exciting to invite listeners into the unfolding drama of the music.
 Although the notes on the printed page never change, new audiences comprised of an ever-changing cross-section of humanity bring new opportunities for dynamic interaction.
 And there is also the joy and challenge of bringing new insights to a well-known composition."

 His interest and research in the realm of nineteenth-century organs lead him to the first comprehensive study of these instruments in Perú: Nineteenth-Century Organs in Perú and the Special Case of Innocente Foglia (2001).
 With the assistance of Hans van Gemert, he was able to document and publish for the first time the locations and specifications of several significant instruments that had been heretofore unknown, including three built by Aristide Cavaillè-Coll between 1850 and 1880.
 An article describing the highlights of this work appears in the December 2009 issue of THE AMERICAN ORGANIST.
-Dr. Kloeckner is currently serving as the consultant for the renovation of the 1855 Belgian organ in the cathedral of Lima.

-From 2003 through 2012, Dr. Kloeckner was the artistic director of the 100-voice United Nations Association International Choir, establishing the ensemble as an important part of that city's cultural fabric by collaborating with a refreshing array of local soloists and ensembles representing the great indigenous musical traditions of the world.
+From 2003 through 2012, Dr. Kloeckner was the artistic director of the 100-voice United Nations Association International Choir in Houston, establishing the ensemble as an important part of that city's cultural fabric by collaborating with a refreshing array of local soloists and ensembles representing the great indigenous musical traditions of the world.
 Highlights of his tenure with the UNAIC include the North American premiere of Melchor Tapia's St. Luke Passion, the Houston premiere of César Franck's Seven Last Words, and the first Houston performance in twenty-five years of Ernest Bloch's Sacred Service, with Grammy-Award winning bass baritone Mark S. Doss in the role of the cantor.
 For the tenth anniversary of the Choir, he commissioned Jan Gilbert's That the Dove May Rest, featuring Space City Gamelan and mezzo-soprano Adriana Zabala singing the poetry of Uruguayan poet Sara de Ibáñez.